mishabruml/ecotricity-meter-reads-service/README.md

 }'
 ```

-This will respond with status code 201 and body JSON with the created resource:
+This will respond with status code 201 and body JSON with the created resource (meter reading).

 ```JSON
 {